accelerated-text/accelerated-text/docs/first-steps.md

 # Upload a data file

-Accelerated text works with spreadsheet data where first row is reserved for column names, for example:
+Accelerated text works with spreadsheet data in csv format where first row is reserved for column names, for example:

 author|title
 ---|---